FSDeval/fsd-events/README.md

 # fsd-events

-Compilation of events occuring in Tesla FSD videos.
+Compilation of events occurring in Tesla FSD videos.

 ## Status